luizgbraga/RPG/README.md

 # RPG - Campo Básico

-This repository contains a thematic RPG game, in wich the player forgets all its items in a military camping, built based on knots defined as structs for simple decisions.
+This repository contains a thematic RPG game built based on knots defined as structs for simple decisions, in wich the player forgets all its items in a military camping.

 ## Decision Tree